-You might be struggling to stay afloat if you lost the only source of income in your family.
-Your financial pressures may make you think that you cannot afford a lawyer.
+You might be struggling to stay afloat if you lost the primary source of income for your family.
+Your financial pressures may make you think you cannot afford a lawyer.
 However, our team does not expect you to pay us anything upfront.

 Your Houston wrongful death lawyer will take their attorney’s fees out of the settlement or judgment we win for you.
 This has made it easier for our past clients to afford a lawyer, and we hope it helps you too.

 For a free legal consultation with a Wrongful Death lawyer serving Houston, call 877-239-4878